 The large green garbage container provided by the City is for household waste only.
 This does not include cat litter or any such item or any item listed for brush/trash pick up.
 (Please refer to the list below.)

-Brush/trash should be placed within 6 feet of the right of way in front of the residence away from mailboxes, guide wires, or any other situation that may compromise the reach or height of the knuckleboom.
-Do not place items on storm water/catch basin lids.
+BRUSH AND RUBBISH: (These items are for brush pickup only and should not be placed in the garbage container that has been furnished for household waste only.)
+Brush should be placed within 6 feet of the right of way in front of the residence away from mailboxes, guide wires, or any other situation that may compromise the reach or height of the knuckle boom.

-Yard debris such as shrubs or trimmings, all leaves and grass clippings that are bagged or boxed, tree brush that has been placed by the residents.
-(No contractor, lawn/shrub service, tree trimmers' debris, etc., work will be picked up!)
+· Yard debris such as shrubs or trimmings, all leaves and grass clippings that are bagged or boxed, tree brush that has been placed by the residents.
+(NOCONTRACTOR, LAWN/SHRUB SERVICE, TREE TRIMMERS’ DEBRIS, ETC., WORK WILL BEPICKED UP!)
 All limbs or trees must be 6 to 8 feet maximum in length.
-The boom cannot pick up extremely large trunks or stumps; a backhoe and dump truck will be used for the trunks or stump only if the tree has NOT been cut by a contractor or tree service.
 Yard debris also includes any large quantity of fruit such as apples or pears, garden waste such as corncobs, rotten vegetables, etc., which should be bagged or boxed.
 (Any large quantity of these items will overload the capacity of the green garbage containers.)

-Fencing that has been removed by the resident (DOES NOT INCLUDE FENCING REMOVED BY A CONTRACTOR)
+• Fencing that has been removed by the resident for repair jobs only.
+(DOESNOT INCLUDE FENCING REMOVED BY A CONTRACTOROR REMOVAL OF ENTIRE FENCE.).

-Old butane or propane bottles, fire extinquishers, fluorescent bulbs, or any like items.
+· Old butane or propane bottles, fire extinguishers, fluorescent bulbs, or any like items.

 ITEMS NOT PICKED UP BY THE BRUSH AND TRASH TRUCKS: